- Home

 6. Crispy air fried tofu

 Tofu can get a bad rap – but if you think you’re not a fan, this next recipe will surely change your mind.
 While it has a mild natural taste, tofu acts like a sponge, so if you season it well, it’ll be bursting with flavour.
-And cooking tofu in the air fryer gives it a satisfying crisp texture and golden colour, while the inside remains chewy and soft.
+And cooking tofu in the air fryer gives it a satisfyingly crispy texture and golden colour, while the inside remains chewy and soft.

 Tofu is a nutritional powerhouse.
 It’s a complete protein that’s packed with protective plant compounds and nutrients, including calcium.
 It’s thought to help support heart health, manage cholesterol, support blood sugar management, alleviate perimenopausal symptoms, and support bone health.

-This air fryer crispy tofu recipe from Love and Lemons uses sriracha and tamari to give the tofu lots of flavour, but you can add as many spices or sauces as you like.
-The tofu takes around 10 minutes to crisp up, then you can enjoy it in many different ways: season and serve with chilli and spring onions as a side dish, add to a rice bowl, or throw into a stir-fry.
-Or why not make this air fryer tofu and soba noodle salad from Good Housekeeping?
+This air fryer crispy tofu recipe from Love and Lemons uses sriracha and tamari to give the tofu lots of flavour, but you can add as many spices as you like.
+The tofu takes around 10 minutes to crisp up, then you can enjoy it in many different ways: season and serve with chilli and spring onions as a side dish, add to a rice bowl, or throw it into a stir-fry.
+Or, why not make this air fryer tofu and soba noodle salad from Good Housekeeping?

 7. Air fryer kale crisps